cisagov/prescup-web/prescup20/FAQ.md

 Yes.
 If you start a challenge but would like to move on to another challenge without finishing it, you can **DELETE** that gamespace.
 However, the challenge timer will not stop.

-When you return to this challenge, you can **RESTART** the gamespace in it's original state.
+When you return to this challenge, you can **RESTART** the gamespace in its original state.
 </div>

 <div class="card" id="q18">
     <strong> 18.
 Is there a recommended format for answer submissions?</strong>
-Correct asnwers will vary based on the challenge format and the questions being asked.
+Correct answers will vary based on the challenge format and the questions being asked.
 Please refer to each challenge description which will clearly articulate the format of the answer.
 </div>

 <div class="card" id="q19">